 The default value of Cancel is FALSE.
 If you can make the value of Cancel to TRUE then the printing will be canceled.

 The Workbook_BeforePrint procedure executes just before the workbook prints.
-When you will try to print something, this event handler procedure will display a message to let you know whether you have checked the printer connection.
+When you try to print something, this event handler procedure will display a message to let you know whether you have checked the printer connection.
 If you press Yes (Cancel is FALSE), printing will start; if you press No (Cancel is TRUE), nothing will be printed.

 - At first, press the CTRL key followed by P on your keyboard.